Name of Brazil: Demonym

 The connection to the brazilwood harvest is also found in the demonym for the country.
 In the Portuguese language, an inhabitant of Brazil is referred to as a Brasileiro.
 But the common rules of the language reserve the suffix -eiro to denote occupations, rather than inhabitants (which are usually given the suffix -ano).
 The English equivalent is the suffix -er for occupations (e.g. baker, shoemaker) and the suffix -an for demonyms (e.g. Indian, American).
-If this rule was followed, an inhabitant of Brazil should have been known (in Portuguese) as a Brasiliano.
+If this rule were followed, an inhabitant of Brazil should have been known (in Portuguese) as a Brasiliano.
 But uniquely among Portuguese demonyms, they are instead referred to as a Brasileiro, an occupation.
-That too stemmed from Loronha's time, when a brasileiro was a reference to a "brazilwood cutter", a job invariably undertaken by the Tupí natives on the coast.
+That too stemmed from Loronha's time, when a brasileiro was a reference to a "brazilwood cutter", a job invariably undertaken by the Tupi natives on the coast.
 The name of the occupation was simply extended to refer to all the inhabitants of the country.